awsdocs/aws-doc-sdk-examples/dotnetv3/dynamodb/FromSQL/README.md

 The update sets the **Order_Status** field of the item.
 It does not check whether the *ID* applies to a customer, order, or product.

-### Modifying a table item using the DynamoDB DataModel
+### Modify a table item using the DynamoDB DataModel

 Use the **UpdateItemDataModel** project to modify the status of an order in the table using the DynamoDBContext class.